ycdeng4/ie7500_group7/README.md

 ### Training & Fine-Tuning (Claire)

-To improve BERT model, we will conduct hyperparameter tuning in the future, including learning rate and epoch.
+To improve BERT model, we will conduct the following strategyies:
+- clean and preprocess raw data to remove noisy which has been done in the current build
+- hyperparameter tuning including learning rate and epoch tuning

 ### Evaluation & Metrics